anfomin/RaygunCore/README.md

-# Raygun provider for .NET Core 2.0
+# Raygun provider for .NET

-Standart [Raygun4Net library](https://github.com/MindscapeHQ/raygun4net) does not work well with .NET Core 2.0.
+Standart [Raygun4Net library](https://github.com/MindscapeHQ/raygun4net) does not work well with .NET.
 So I've created library for new architecture:

 - Built with interfaces and works via default dependency injection;
 - As result, services can be easily extended or replaced;